A data-driven analysis of the impact of non-compliant individuals on epidemic diffusion in urban settings: Introduction

 \section{Introduction}

-Over the past decade, considerable research has focused on understanding how individual behavior influences the dynamics of epidemic outbreaks, demonstrating that behavioral factors can substantially alter the course and severity of disease spread~\cite{Rizzo_2014,du_how_2021,gozzi_self-initiated_2021,mao_modeling_2014,sontag_misinformation_2022}.
-During the COVID-19 pandemic, unsafe health behaviors were often associated with the spread of misinformation on online social networks~\cite{gallotti_assessing_2020,pierri_online_2022,infodemics}.
-Health-related non-compliance encompasses a range of risk-enhancing behaviors, including increased vaccine refusal, adoption of unproven or harmful ''treatments'', and the disregard of public health measures such as social distancing and mask mandates~\cite{infodemics,loomba_measuring_2021,tizzani_socioeconomic_2024}.
-Vaccine hesitancy in particular has been linked to the resurgence of vaccine-preventable diseases such as measles, previously believed to be eliminated in many regions~\cite{pananos_critical_2017,pandey_exacerbation_2023}.
-Collectively, such behaviors pose significant challenges during epidemic events, as they may amplify transmission rates and exacerbate the overall impact of outbreaks~\cite{deverna_modeling_2024}.
+Over the past decades, considerable research has focused on understanding how individual behaviour influences the dynamics of epidemic outbreaks, demonstrating that behavioural factors can substantially alter the course and severity of disease spread~\cite{poletti_spontaneous_2009, Rizzo_2014,du_how_2021,gozzi_self-initiated_2021,mao_modeling_2014,sontag_misinformation_2022, xia_sir_2012}.
+During the COVID-19 pandemic, unsafe health behaviours have been associated with the spread of misinformation on online social networks~\cite{gallotti_assessing_2020,pierri_online_2022,infodemics}.
+Health-related non-compliance encompasses a range of risk-enhancing behaviours, including increased vaccine refusal, adoption of unproven or harmful ''treatments'', and the disregard of public health measures such as social distancing and mask mandates~\cite{infodemics,loomba_measuring_2021,tizzani_socioeconomic_2024}.
+Vaccine acceptance, in particular, is a topic of great importance for public health~\cite{wal_vaccination_2005,qian_dynamic_2024}.
+The recent rise in vaccine hesitancy has been linked to the resurgence of vaccine-preventable diseases such as measles, previously believed to be eliminated in many regions~\cite{pananos_critical_2017,pandey_exacerbation_2023}.
+Collectively, non-compliant behaviours pose significant challenges during epidemic events, as they may amplify transmission rates and exacerbate the overall impact of outbreaks~\cite{deverna_modeling_2024, baker_epidemic_2021, muntoni_effectiveness_2024}.